KatsutoshiOtogawa/vagrant_opensuse_desktop/README.md

 $ vagrant rdp
 ```

-you launching Windows Remote Desktop client,you will access fedora via Remote Desktop!
+You launching Windows Remote Desktop client,and you type [password is vagrant user].
+You will access fedora via Remote Desktop!